-In caves, forests and other environments, mold deteriorates decaying material and enriches the surrounding soil, but it can cause major health issues if you allow it to live in your home.
-Fortunately, most types of mold are generally harmless, however sometimes a small spot may later turn into a large issue.
-Mold reproduces using spores that are freed into the air and causes sickness when breathed in by those with mold allergies or asthma.
-A few studies have also discovered a correlation between an early exposure to mold and the development of asthma in some younger children.
+In nature, mold deteriorates dead plant and animal matter and enriches the surrounding soil, but it can bring its share of major health trouble if it grows in your house.
+Thankfully, most kinds of mold is typically harmless, however a little spot can grow to large proportions.
+Mold reproduces with the use of spores that are freed into the air and causes illness when breathed in by people with mold allergies or asthma.
+A few studies have also found a link between an early exposure to mold and the development of asthma in some younger children.

-For a majority of people, household mildew or mold isn’t dangerous or even obvious.
-That said, it can impact other people who are allergy prone or who have lung issues.
-Typically, the amount of mold and severity of someone’s allergies will effect their response.
-Sneezing, coughing, runny nose, red eyes, wheezing, headaches and similar flu-like symptoms are normally experienced with mold and mildew allergies, making it difficult to target the problem accurately.
-The most serious reactions include shortness of breath.
-Those with asthma must be especially careful near large populations of mold as it can cause asthma attacks.
-Other groups at risk include:
+For many people, common mildew or mold is harmless and goes unnoticed.
+Unfortunately, it can affect other people who are allergy prone or who have asthma.
+These allergies are seen in a lot of people and hit on different occasions based on the amount of mold.
+Sneezing, coughing, runny nose, red eyes, wheezing, headaches and similar flu-like symptoms are commonly experienced with mold allergies, making it hard to pinpoint accurately.
+The most serious reactions include short breath.
+Mold can also trigger asthma attacks too.
+Other sensitive groups at risk include:

 - Those with a weak immune system

-Often found in damp places, mold and mildew can build up over time.
-Mold enters your house through any opening, such as doors left ajar, windows, vents and air conditioning and heating systems.
-Mold doesn’t only enter a house through doors and windows.
-It can attach onto your clothes, purses, pets and shoes and be moved your house.
+Mildew and mold can grow bigger over time in damp areas.
+Mold can find its way into your house through any opening, such as doors left open, open windows, vents and heating and air conditioning systems.
+Mold doesn’t only enter your house through open windows and doors.
+It can latch onto your clothes, backpacks, pets and shoes and be transported indoors.

-The continual growth of mold will affect the health of your family, your possessions and the structure itself.
+Mold growth doesn’t only affect your family’s health– it can affect your possessions and the structure itself.
 Mold can grow in wet places, but it can be found in unexpected places.
 These include:

 - Paper products